 C-130J Super Hercules

 The C-130J is the redesigned, current production version of the C-130 all-purpose theater transport.
-Missions include tactical and intertheater airlift, airdrop, AE, and wildfire suppression using the Modular Airborne Fire Fighting System (MAFFS), and humanitarian relief.
+Missions include tactical and intertheater airlift; airdrop, AE, and wildfire suppression using the Modular Airborne Fire Fighting System (MAFFS); and humanitarian relief.
 The aircraft first deployed to combat in Southwest Asia in 2004.

+The Super Hercules features three-crew flight operations, more powerful engines, composite six-blade propellers, and digital avionics and mission computers.
 The C-130J can fly faster, higher, and farther than the C-130H.
 The C-130J-30 variant features a 15-foot-longer “stretched” fuselage.
 The combined fleet is sustained via block upgrades.

 USAF combined Block 7/8.1 upgrades to reduce modification downtime.
 Block 7 includes Link 16, new flight management systems, civil GPS, and a special mission processor.
-Ongoing Block 8.1 upgrades add improved LOS data link and BLOS comms, improved precision navigational aids, enhanced covert lighting, replace UHF comms with SATCOMS, and update mission planning systems.
-Block 8.1’s Mode 5 IFF and air traffic management upgrades were fielded ahead of cycle to meet airspace requirements and the first full 7/8.1 aircraft was redelivered in late 2020 with 12 slated for upgrade in FY25.
+Ongoing Block 8.1 upgrades add improved LOS data link and BLOS comms, improved precision navigational aids, and enhanced covert lighting; replace UHF comms with SATCOMS; and update mission planning systems.
+Block 8.1’s Mode 5 IFF and air traffic management upgrades were fielded ahead of cycle to meet airspace requirements, the first full 7/8.1 aircraft was redelivered in late 2020, and the first production-equipped aircraft was delivered in 2024.

 C-130Js continue to receive Large Aircraft IR Countermeasures (LAIRCM) upgrades and enhanced service-life center wings to bring pre-2009 aircraft in line with current standards.
-Major development is focused on Comm Modernization to provide jam-resistant HF/UHF/SATCOM voice and data (MUOS and NATO Saturn) as well as crypto and data links to keep pace with newer satellites and networking starting in FY27.
+Major development is focused on Comm Modernization to provide jam-resistant HF/UHF/ SATCOM voice and data (MUOS and NATO Saturn), as well as crypto and data links to keep pace with newer satellites and networking starting in FY27.

 C-130J Super Hercules Technical Data